devillegna/McOutsourcing/README.md

 Set up a pk server(see /host-side):

--Go to /host-side
+- Go to /host-side

--Build a C library for computing inverse matrix:
+- Build a C library for computing inverse matrix:
 ```
 make
 ```
--Run the Classic McEliece PK storage server for communication between an M4 and /dev/ttyUSB0 port:
+- Run the Classic McEliece PK storage server for communication between an M4 and /dev/ttyUSB0 port:
 ```
 python3 ./host-mc348864keysrv.py /dev/ttyUSB0 38400
 ```